Grants and fellowships awarded in this program (FAPESP Virtual Library)

 The Program supports research projects selected on a competitive basis.
-The applications shall be sent through a comparative analysis taking into account previous accomplishes of the Young Investigator, mainly concerning publications and other parameters that suggest his involvement in world-class researches and in relevant topics for his research field.
+The applications shall be sent through a comparative analysis considering previous accomplishes of the Young Investigator, mainly concerning publications and other parameters that suggest his involvement in world-class researches and in relevant topics for his research field.
 The awarded grants must necessarily present a solid project of excellent quality and with a basis that demonstrates the capability of its execution under the conditions in which it is intended to be developed.

-2) Attributes of the Young Investigator Award (Back)
+2) Attributes of the Young Investigator Grant (Back)

-a) The award is given as a Research Grant.
+a) The support is given in the form of a Research Grant.

 b) Young Investigators still not employed by the Host Institution may be granted a Young Investigator Fellowship.

-b.1) The researcher that is awarded with a Young Investigator Fellowship shall not be hired.
+b.1) The researcher that is awarded with a Young Investigator Fellowship must not be formally employed.

-b.2) The Young Investigator Fellowship must be attached to an ongoing Young Investigator Award and requires exclusive dedication to the research, except with FAPESP authorization and under the conditions described in the Regulation CS - Nº 05/2012.
+b.2) The Young Investigator Fellowship must be attached to an ongoing Young Investigator Grant and requires exclusive dedication to the research, except with FAPESP authorization and under the conditions described in the Regulation PR – Nº 05/2012.

 - To request authorization related to the before mentioned Regulation, it must be used the AUTHORIZATION REQUEST FORM FOR EXERCISING ACTIVITIES UNDER THE TERMS OF REGULATION PR Nº 05/2012, filled in and signed by the parties.